till2/till2.github.io/_posts/2022-12-13-actorcritic.md

 -->

 ### Introduction

+The Actor Critic is a powerful and beautiful method for learning, with surprising similarities to our dopaminergic learning circuits.

 Let's start by looking at the REINFORCE algorithm, a method for training reinforcement learning (RL) agents.
 It is a policy gradient method, which means that it uses gradient ascent to adjust the parameters of the policy in order to maximize the expected reward.
 It does this by computing the gradient of the performance (goal) $J(\theta) \stackrel{.}{=} V^{\pi_\theta}(s_0)$ with respect to the policy parameters, and then updating the policy in the direction of this gradient.
 This update rule is known as the policy gradient update rule, and it ensures that the policy is always moving in the direction that will increase the expected future reward (=return).
 Because we need the entire return $G_t$ for the update at timestep $t$, REINFORCE is a Monte-Carlo method and theirfore only well-defined for episodic cases.